Native American Facts For Kids was written for young people learning about the Passamaquoddy tribe for school or home-schooling reports. We encourage

 There are two Passamaquoddy tribes in the United States.
 They live on two different reservations in Maine.

-A reservations is land that belongs to an Indian tribe and is legally under their control.
+A reservation is land that belongs to an Indian tribe and is legally under their control.

 Each Passamaquoddy tribe has its own government, laws, police, and other services, just like a small country.